act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 **Note:** If the same content is presented in different formats, the format itself is often part of the link purpose, e.g. an article as both HTML and PDF.

-**Note:** If the [normalized](#url-normalisation) value of the ´href´ is identical, the resources are identical, thus fulfilling the same purpose.
-[Relative URLs](https://url.spec.whatwg.org/#syntax-url-relative) first need to be resolved to full URLs before doing the comparison.
+**Note:** If the [URL parsed](https://www.w3.org/TR/html52/infrastructure.html#parsing-urls) values of the ´href´ is identical, the resources are identical, thus fulfilling the same purpose.

 ## Assumptions